SLourenco/slourenco.github.io/docs/_posts/2025-09-17-vector-database-demo.markdown

 ![Image with initial search step: checking closes centroid](/assets/vector-database-demo/vector-database-index-1.png)

-On that cluster, all vectors are processed for our search query.
+On that cluster, all vectors are processed for the search query.

 ![Image with second search step: brute force on cluster](/assets/vector-database-demo/vector-database-index-2.png)